Brede-class lifeboat: History

 Most of the fleet found new use with other rescue services.
-One was transported to New Zealand in 1993, and six were sold between 1994 and 2002 for use in South Africa.
-The NSRI in South Africa announced in September 2016 that they were embarking on a project to replace their ageing Brede lifeboat fleet, starting with Eikos Rescuer II (RNLI 1104) based in Durban, with further replacements planned for every two years.
+One was transported to New Zealand in 1993.
+Six were bought between 1994 and 2002 by the National Sea Rescue Institute in South Africa, with a seventh boat purchased privately in 2012 to replace Sanlam Rescuer (RNLI ON 1102) which was destroyed by fire awaiting refit.
+In September 2016, the NSRI announced that they were embarking on a project to replace their ageing Brede lifeboat fleet, starting with Eikos Rescuer II (RNLI ON 1104) based in Durban, with further replacements planned for every two years.
 The Brede lifeboats will be sold out of the fleet as they are replaced.
+As of Nov 2023, 3 are still in service.